diskurse/windef-detect/README.md

 ## The Logs

-In Splunk this log source is defined as "WinEventLog:Microsoft-Windows-Windows Defender/Operational".
+We are looking at the log source "Microsoft-Windows-Windows Defender/Operational".

 Below you can find the relevant EventIDs that Windows Defender events will generate.